 Puro kicked off our PledgeMe equity crowdfunding campaign today with the goal of raising $4 million.

-Puro New Zealand already has a Ministry of Health licence to grow medical cannabis on a site near the Waihopai Spy Base and is awaiting a licence to grow hemp in Kekerengu, north of Kaikoura.
+Puro New Zealand already has been approved for a Ministry of Health licence to grow medical cannabis for research purposes on a site near the Waihopai Spy Base, subject to the completion of the facilities, and is awaiting a licence to grow hemp in Kekerengu, north of Kaikoura.

 Managing director Tim Aldridge says they are poised to become one of the biggest growers of medical cannabis in New Zealand and will sell what they grow to pharmaceutical companies to make into prescription medicines.

-“We have purchase agreements with seven Australian and New Zealand pharmaceutical companies and the licence – we are ready to grow.
+“We are negotiating with seven Australian and New Zealand pharmaceutical companies and the licence – we are ready to grow.
 We just need the capital to build our research centre and initial growing facilities – that is what the PledgeMe money will be spent on,” says Tim.

 Fellow Puro director Sank Macfarlane, whose family has farmed on the Kekerengu site for 130 years, says medical cannabis could become as valuable to Marlborough as Sauvignon Blanc.